-- Once you save everything, log out of all accounts, including social media, bank accounts and any other account info you have saved on the device.
+Once you save everything, log out of all accounts, including social media, bank accounts and any other account information you have saved on the device.

-- Write down the serial number of the device to keep for you records.
+Write down the serial number of the device to keep for your records.

 If you don’t have a passcode set up on the device, you can create one by going to Settings > Passcode or Touch ID and Passcode.
 Once you do that, encryption will be enabled.
 Then go back to Settings > General > Reset.
 After you click the confirmation that you want to remove/erase all data from the device, it will be safe to sell!

 Here’s a detailed step-by-step guide from Apple on how to secure your device without losing any important data: